Agent Builder is in beta. Some features are still in development and are subject to change.

 Add the summarize button

-Next, add a button to the UI that will trigger the summarization process.
+Next, add a Button component to the UI that triggers the summarization process.
+You will connect this button to the blueprint in a later step.

 1